PaddlePaddle/PaddleHelix/README.md

 `2022.07.29` PaddleHelix released the codes of HelixFold-Single, an **MSA-free** protein structure prediction pipeline relying on only the primary sequences, which can **predict the protein structures within seconds**.
 Please refer to [paper](https://arxiv.org/abs/2207.13921) and [codes](./apps/protein_folding/helixfold-single) for more details.
 Welcome to [PaddleHelix website](https://paddlehelix.baidu.com/app/drug/protein-single/forecast) to try out the structure prediction online service.

-`2022.07.18` PaddleHelix fully released HelixFold including training and inference pipeline. **The complete training time are optimized from 11 days to 5.12 days**.
+`2022.07.18` PaddleHelix fully released HelixFold including training and inference pipeline. **The complete training time are optimized from 11 days to 5.12 days.
+Ultra-long monomer protein (around 6600 AA) prediction is supported now**.
 Please refer to [paper](https://arxiv.org/abs/2207.05477) and [codes](./apps/protein_folding/helixfold) for more details.

 `2022.07.07` Paper "BatchDTA: implicit batch alignment enhances deep learning-based drug–target affinity estimation" is published in **Briefings in Bioinformatics**.
 Please refer to [paper](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbac260/6632927) and [codes](./apps/drug_target_interaction/batchdta) for more details.